Veteran Wheelchair Van Grants

 Veterans Save More at United Access

-At United Access, we’ve partnered with VMI to offer you discounts on your next wheelchair accessible vehicle purchase.
+Navigating the VA while trying to find the right wheelchair van to fit your mobility needs can be challenging.
+We are here to help make it a little easier.
+Let us help you access the grants and programs you’ve earned through your dedication and service.
+At United Access, we’ve partnered with VMI to offer you discounts on your next wheelchair van purchase.
 There are a few different ways for you to save.

 - As a veteran and first time VMI customer, you can take advantage of Operation Independence and take $1,000 off your first VMI purchase.

 - As a veteran and USAA member, you’re eligible for a $1,000 rebate on a wheelchair accessible van.

 These offers can be combined.
 Please contact us today so we can help you start saving on your next purchase.

 Did you know that you can access funds from the VA?